 - How the team works

-- Threshold Criteria for the Disabled Children's Social Work Team
+- Threshold and eligibility criteria for the Disabled Children's Social Work Team

 - SEN Transport Services

 Haringey Council’s Disabled Children Team provides support for children and young people who have a permanent and substantial disability, and their families.
 Our social workers will work with families to support them in ensuring that the children are safe, happy and making progress.